intermine/im-docs/docs/get-started/intermine-tests.rst

 Continuous Integration
 -------------------------

-We run all our tests on every commit using the Continous Integration service `Travis <https://travis-ci.org/intermine/intermine>`_.
+We run all our tests on every commit using the Continuous Integration service `Travis <https://travis-ci.org/intermine/intermine>`_.
 You can do the same for your fork:

   * Log in to Travis-CI with your GitHub account.